Making Radical Paint Color Changes

 Using quality paint is as important as choosing the right color.
 Better-quality paints provide better coverage, are more durable and are easier and quicker to apply (fewer paint runs and drips, and fewer coats).

-On interior surfaces, use True Value EasyCare® latex paint.
+On interior surfaces, use True Value EasyCare® PLATINUM paint and primer in-one.
 Your local True Value hardware store’s Certified Color Experts® can answer questions you have about paint and paint color and provide advice on how to paint light over dark or vice versa.
 While you're there, you can pick up a Custom Mixed Color Sample to try a few colors on your walls at home.
 Color samples allow you to paint a small space and live with different options for a few days before making your decision.
 You can also pick up Idea Cards, which have predetermined palettes ready for you; Trend Cards for the latest colors; or Stripe Cards, which show various shades of the same color.

 You can also experiment online with True Value's interactive Color Visualizer.
 There you can preview how colors will look before you paint by changing paint colors and furniture to reflect different moods.
 Our Color Selection Tool features a color wheel with every color in the True Value® paint palette and can be found at TrueValuePaint.com.